Thursday, October 28, 2010

 5) Set the steaks on a clean cutting board and cover loosely with foil for 10 minutes.

 6) Cook the mushrooms over medium heat for about 5 - 7 minutes in the drippings from the steak.
-Add more oil or butter if necessary.
+Add more oil or butter if necessary.7) Combine the demi-glace and water and bring to a boil.

 8) Place the steak on a plate, top with mushrooms, demi glace, and fries.